ldanilek/CO2-Footprint/CO2 Footprint/FunctionalSpecs.md

     * Carbon footprint, with link to carbon footprint output
     * Add new activity, with link to create an activity
     * List of already inputted activities
+* Settings button in navigation controller leads to settings page
+* On settings page, change units of time, volume, distance, etc.
 * Activities are stored between app launches
 * Activities will be represented as average usage for one week